mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 numbers.slice(2, 4); // [3, 4];
 ```

-In JavaScript there are some collections that are not instances of `Array` and—as a result—do not inherit any of the methods from `Array.prototype` that we've discussed so far.
-One solution is to borrow the `slice` method from `Array.prototype` to return an actual array.
+In JavaScript there are some collections that are not instances of `Array` and —as a result — do not inherit any of the methods from `Array.prototype` that we've discussed so far.
+One solution is to borrow the `slice()` method from `Array.prototype` to return an actual array.

 The most common use of this technique is with the `arguments` object that is available to every function in JavaScript.